Whisper War: Release and promotion

 The group posted a demo of "I'll Run" to their MySpace shortly after they were signed to Fueled by Ramen/Decaydance Records.
 It was also announced that a full-length studio album would be released later in 2007.
 "I'll Run" was released as the album's lead single on January 9, 2008, which received over 300,000 hits on the band's MySpace page.
 "One of Those Nights" was released as the album's second single on March 25.
 Whisper War was officially released on April 29.
+The following day, the music video for "One of Those Nights" was released, which garnered heavy rotation on MTV.
+The official music video for "I'll Run" premiered on August 8, via FNMTV.
 On October 30, they released a music video for their third single "Bounce", through the Fueled by Ramen YouTube page.
 On January 27, 2009, limited copies of Whisper War was released as a vinyl.
 The group re-issued the album as a vinyl again on April 29, 2024, for the album's 16 year anniversary.

 Critical reception

 Whisper War was met with generally positive reviews from music critics.
 Katherine Fulton of AllMusic stated, "their debut captures a group of musicians just barely out of high school, so it's understandable that the Cab would work with what's familiar -- and Whisper War does show that they have enough talent to branch out and explore new sounds, even if they're not quite ready to do so here."
 She primarily praised the track "That '70s Song" that "sets the Cab apart, and also what makes Whisper War a good start for the young band."
 Kaj Roth of Melodic praised the album's production and the songs hooks, describing the record as "a more rocking Maroon 5 or why not a soulful Simple Plan."

+In retrospect, Las Vegas Review-Journal recalled it as "an album of R&B-inflected, love-drunk pop rock with ringing, U2-esque guitars set against DeLeon's doe-eyed, ever-earnest delivery."